-Our SMT is composed of representatives from each research and development function, including Yuan Meng, program lead, clinical physician (on program level), representatives of regulatory affairs (on program level), representatives of project management (on project level), external business partner (if applicable) and representatives of medical affairs (if applicable), chaired by Yuan Meng.
-The SMT is a product-based, cross-functional collaborative team responsible for the review and evaluation of medical safety data arising from any source throughout the product lifecycle.
+Our SMT is composed of representatives from each research and development function, chaired by Yuan Meng.
+The SMT is a product-based, cross-functional collaborative team responsible for the review, assessment, and evaluation of medical safety data arising from any source throughout the product lifecycle.
 Our SMT performs assessments to identify changes in safety profiles or potential safety signals.
 Based on these safety evaluations, the SMT will determine the appropriate safety-related actions to be taken with respect to the product based on its benefit-risk profile for subjects in clinical trials and for patients treated with the marketed product.